Artificial Intelligence in LPS

 About “Detection” Tools

-LPS does not recommend any specific AI detection tools.
-These tools have been proven to be biased, inaccurate, incomplete, or are overselling their abilities.
+AI detection tools have been proven to be biased, inaccurate, incomplete, or are overselling their abilities.
 They occasionally make false accusations and even the creators admit there is no 100% accurate tool available.
 As the tools improve and clever students figure out how to get better results by giving the models more sophisticated prompts, it is hard to imagine any reliable way to “detect” AI text.

 As stated earlier, be careful of implicit bias, which is prevalent in most AI tools.